Thryptomene podantha: Description

 Thryptomene podantha is an often widely-spreading shrub that typically grows to a height of 0.3–1.5 m.
 Its leaves are upward-pointing, overlapping, and egg-shaped with the narrower end towards the base, 2.5–6.5 mm long and 1.3–1.7 mm wide on a petiole 0.4–0.7 mm long.
 The flowers are arranged in racemes of more or less spherical groups of between two and seven flowers.
 Each flower is on a peduncle 0.5–1.5 mm long with leaf-like bracteoles 1.0–1.3 mm long that fall as the flower develops.
 The flowers are 4.5–5.5 mm wide with pink, petal-like sepals 0.5–1.0 mm long and 0.8–1.5 mm wide.
 The petals are also pink, 2.0–2.4 mm long and there are ten stamens.
 Flowering occurs from June to September.

 Taxonomy

 Thryptomene podantha was first formally described in 2014 by Barbara Lynette Rye and Malcolm Eric Trudgen in the journal Nuytsia from specimens collected by Donald Bruce Foreman near Yuna in 1984.
-The specific epithet (podantha) means "foot-flowered", referring to the pedicillate flowers and fruit.
+The specific epithet (podantha) means "foot-flowered", referring to the pedicellate flowers and fruit.